 IVF Process Step 6 – Pregnancy Test

-Your doctor will schedule a pregnancy test about two weeks after your egg retrieval.
+Your doctor will schedule a pregnancy test about two weeks after your embryo transfer.